 --The Register of the Kentucky Historical Society

-2004: Editor, A Language of Reverence
+2004: Editor, A Language of Reverence (Meadville Lombard)

 "Whether Unitarian Universalists have responded to President William G. Sinkford’s call for a renewed 'language of reverence' with appreciation or anger, the subject has generated a rousing and enduring conversation. ...
 But until quite recently, a newcomer to the conversation might have felt unsure about the source of all the commotion; there was no single collection of primary documents under discussion.
 A Language of Reverence, a brief collection of key speeches, answers that need."